Dr. Laurie Barclay

 Please visit the Leafer Lab website for the latest updates on research from myself and my graduate students.

-Dr. Laurie Barclay is an Associate Professor and past OB/HRM Area Coordinator at Wilfrid Laurier University.
+Dr. Laurie Barclay is an Associate Professor and OB/HRM Area Coordinator at Wilfrid Laurier University.
 Her research interests focus on identifying when and why individuals perceive unfairness in the workplace and how experiencing workplace injustice impacts individuals, groups, and organizations.
 She has a special interest in how victims of unfairness can recover from negative experiences and the role of emotion in experiences of injustice.

 Organizational Justice; Emotions in the Workplace; Workplace Aggression